Month 12, Day 17, Thursday 11:55 p.m.

 Beside him, Damien was smiling rather smugly.
 No doubt the boy felt pleased to have orchestrated this.

 “You will return that to me when you have outgrown it.
-Now get!
+Now go!
 Back to the dorms with you,” Thaddeus ordered, scowling.
 “It is well after curfew, and you’ve rudely kept me awake too long already.”

-With his fist clenched around the Conduit, Siverling gave him a bow, then turned and left without another word, copied quickly by young Damien.
+With his fist clenched around the Conduit, Siverling gave him a stiff bow, then turned and left without another word, copied quickly by young Damien.

 As Thaddeus had noted before, a disregard for even the idea of limits was necessary for all truly great thaumaturges.
 Siverling’s disregard was a little too broad, though.
-Will-strain was a sign that you had already lost control, and continuing past it was the kind of madness that turned young, promising men into corpses, or worse.
+Will-strain was a sign that you had already lost control, and continuing past it was the kind of madness that turned promising young men into corpses, or worse.

 As Thaddeus prepared for sleep, one of his few true indulgences in life, he found the edge of his lip curling up in a slight smirk.
 By rights, he should be furious, but instead he found himself ruefully amused.
 “Children,” he muttered aloud.